manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 **Message Complexity**: since each view has a linear message exchange, the total number of messages sent after GST is $O(f \times n) = O(n^2)$.
 This is asymptotically optimal.

 However, the number of bits in each message is large and not optimal.
 The size of a lock-certificate or a delivery-certificate is $O(n)$ signatures.
-More worrisome, the size of a ```p-proof``` that is sent in the locked broadcast can be $O(n^2)$ signatures because it may contain $O(n)$ lock-certificates (for different views).
+More worrisome, the size of a ```R``` that is sent in the locked broadcast can be $O(n^2)$ signatures because it may contain $O(n)$ lock-certificates (for different views).

 Lock-certificates can be reduced to a single signatures by using threshold signatures.
-Reducing the size of the ```p-proof``` below $O(n)$ signatures requires either more powerful succinct proofs or a slightly different protocol.
+Reducing the size of the ```R``` below $O(n)$ signatures requires either more powerful succinct proofs or a slightly different protocol.
 We will explore both in future posts.

 ## Notes

 In later posts, we will show other view synchronization solutions, and HotStuff which also provides responsiveness.

 ## Acknowledgments

 Many thanks to Kartik Nayak for insightful comments.